ioBroker/ioBroker.iot/README.md

   priority: 'normal'
 })); // important, that ack=false (default)
 ```
+## Todo
+- Smartnames must have higher priority as groups
+- Devices should be grouped by smart name

 <!--
 	Placeholder for the next version (at the beginning of the line):